Policy of deliberate ambiguity: India

+India's Draft Nuclear Doctrine of 2003 affirms its policies of "No First Use" and "Credible Minimum Deterrence", limiting its nuclear weapons posture.
+In spite of that, senior officials have implied that the country may have expanded their posture to include first-strike capabilities.
+It is not clear whether this is an instance of deliberate ambiguity.

 Israel

 Israel is deliberately ambiguous as to whether or not it possesses nuclear weapons, which its commentators term "nuclear ambiguity" or "nuclear opacity".
-Most analysts agree that Israel is in possession of nuclear weapons.
+It is a general consensus that Israel is in possession of nuclear weapons.